Athou/xzibot/README.md

-rewrite of https://github.com/athou/geekbot in Rust
+Rewrite of https://github.com/athou/geekbot in Rust